saqib772/Car_Price_Prediction/README.md

 ## Identifying Problems

-The code focuses on specific columns of interest, such as year, kms_driven, Price, and fuel_type, to identify problems within them.
+The code focuses on specific columns of interest, such as `year`, `kms_driven`, `Price`, and `fuel_type`, to identify problems within them.
 For instance, it checks the unique values of the year column and discovers non-relevant data and the column being of object type.
-Similarly, it investigates the unique values in kms_driven and Price columns, identifying issues related to non-relevant data and object data type.
+Similarly, it investigates the unique values in `kms_driven` and `Price` columns, identifying issues related to non-relevant data and object data type.

 ## Data Cleaning Operations

 To address the identified problems, the code creates a backup copy of the original DataFrame.
 It then performs specific cleaning operations for each column.
-For the Price column, commas are removed using the str.replace() method, and the column is converted to numeric type using pd.to_numeric().
-Non-numeric rows are dropped using dropna(), and the column is finally converted to integer type.
+For the Price column, commas are removed using the `str.replace()` method, and the column is converted to numeric type using `pd.to_numeric()`.
+Non-numeric rows are dropped using `dropna()`, and the column is finally converted to integer type.
 Similarly, the year column is cleaned by removing non-numeric values and converting it to an integer type.

 ## Cleaning kms_driven and fuel_type

-The code focuses on the kms_driven column, splitting the string values and extracting only the numeric part.
+The code focuses on the `kms_driven` column, splitting the string values and extracting only the numeric part.
 It removes commas, filters out non-numeric rows, and converts the column to integer type.
-Null values in the fuel_type column are removed by excluding the corresponding rows using ~car['fuel_type'].isna().
+Null values in the `fuel_type` column are removed by excluding the corresponding rows using `~car['fuel_type'].isna()`.

 ## Modifying name column
-The code modifies the name column by keeping only the first three words using str.split(), str.slice(), and str.join() methods.
+The code modifies the name column by keeping only the first three words using `str.split()`, `str.slice()`, and `str.join()` methods.
 This ensures that only relevant information is retained.

 ## Outlier Removal

 An outlier is detected in the Price column, and the code filters out rows where the price is greater than or equal to 6 million, resulting in a cleaned DataFrame.

 ## Model Building
 The code proceeds to build a regression model for predicting used car prices.
 The input features (x) are obtained by dropping the Price column, while the target variable (y) is set as the Price column.
-The dataset is split into training and testing sets using train_test_split().
+The dataset is split into training and testing sets using `train_test_split()`.
 The model chosen for regression is Linear Regression from the sklearn library.
-One-hot encoding is applied to categorical columns (name, company, and fuel_type) using OneHotEncoder and make_column_transformer.
+One-hot encoding is applied to categorical columns `(name, company, and fuel_type)` using `OneHotEncoder` and `make_column_transformer`.
 The regression model is then fitted using the training data.

 ## Model Evaluation
-The trained model is used to predict the prices for the test data, and the predictions are evaluated using the r2_score metric.
+The trained model is used to predict the prices for the test data, and the predictions are evaluated using the `r2_score` metric.
 Multiple iterations of the train-test split are performed to find the optimal random state for the highest r2_score.
 The model is retrained using the optimal split and evaluated again.
 Finally, the trained model is saved using pickle for future use.

 ## Price Prediction